Kansas City ready to host Big 12 Tournament for 22nd year - NewsBreak

 “It’s in the center of our footprint.
 We’ve got a great history here.
 The fan base welcomes us with open arms, you guys invest with us, which is critically important,” Brett Yorkman said, commissioner of the Big 12 Conference.

-Next year each tournament will have their own dedicated weeks and both will be at T-Mobile Center.
+Next year each tournament will have its own dedicated weeks, and both will be at T-Mobile Center.

 “We have to raise the bar every year that speaks to the customer experience and what we can offer the fans,” Yorkman said.